silvery107/bayesian-opt-gpytorch/README.md

-# Bayesian Optimization for MPPI Control of Robot Arm Planar Pushing
+# Bayesian Optimization for MPPI Planar Pushing

 In this project, we implement the Bayesian Optimization Algorithm (BOA) for autotuning the hyperparameters of Model Predictive Path Integral (MPPI) control to solve a planar box pushing task with non-trivial obstacles.